 You can expect your Black Bat Plant to require water when the top inch or two of soil is dry.
 During winter when growth is slow, allow soil to dry out slightly.
 When watering your Bat Plant be sure to water thoroughly, allowing water to drain completely.
 Aside from solely relying on the watering frequency to tell when your plant is thirsty, a tell tale sign that your Bat Plant needs water is when you notice the leaves starting to wilt.

 As a rule of thumb your Black Bat Plant should be fertilized every 2 weeks during its growing season (spring and summer).
 This will assist in keeping your plant alive as well as promote healthy growth.

 Black Bat Plants require a rich, well draining soil as they like to be kept moist but not soggy.

 Diseases & Pests

 The most common diseases and pests that you can encounter whilst caring for your Black Bat Plant are mealy bugs and root-rot.
-For a wide range of information on combating a large range of indoor plant diseases and pests click here.
+For more information on combating a large range of indoor plant diseases and pests see all indoor plant pest & diseases.

 Bat Plants are considered to be toxic if eaten.